 Intuitively, this problem is about cutting large rolls of paper into smaller pieces.
 There is an exact demand of pieces to meet, and all rolls have the same size.
-The goal is to meet the demand while maximising the profits (each paper roll has a fixed cost, each sold piece allows earning some money), which is roughly equivalent to using the smallest amount of rolls to cut (or, equivalently, to minimise the amount of paper waste).
+The goal is to meet the demand while maximizing the profits (each paper roll has a fixed cost, each sold piece allows earning some money), which is roughly equivalent to using the smallest amount of rolls to cut (or, equivalently, to minimize the amount of paper waste).

 This function takes five parameters:

 maxwidth: the maximum width of a roll (or length of a rod)

 demand: the demand, in number of pieces, for each width

 prices: the selling price for each width

 Mathematically, this problem might be formulated with two variables:

 x[i, j] ∈ ℕ: the number of times the width

 y[j] ∈ 𝔹: whether the roll

 - the demand must be satisfied, for each width